Baseball Bat Size Chart

 There are lots of reasons why hitters choose various bat lengths, but most hitters want to get a bat that is the perfect size.

 If your bat is too long or too short, then it will affect your swing.
-When the bat is just right, then you have control over your swing and will get better results.
+When the bat is just right, then you have control over your swing and will get better results, (and this is what a good bat size chart can show you.)

 You essentially put yourself in position to take charge of the pitches being thrown to you.